tehmaze/tehmaze.github.io/_posts/blog/radio/2016-03-23-digital-mobile-radio.md

 FM repeaters.
 More and more DMR enabled repeaters are popping up and there have been competing networks to link the repeaters up over the internet.

-## Adressing on the DMR network

-Addressing on the DMR network uses 24 bit identifiers to uniquely identify actors on the network.
-There are two standard modes that carry voice information (indicated by the Full Link Control Opcode or FLCO) that indicate wether a voice packet is destined for a group, or for a (private) user to user conversation.
-If a group voice packet is sent, the destination identifier is usually referred to as a *Talk Group*.

 ## Other digital voice standards.

 There are many other digital voice standards operated by the HAM radio